TrollerOfHolland/flip7/README.md

 - **Scoring:**
   Players receive points based on the sum of number cards in their hand.
 Additional bonus points apply if exactly seven number cards are drawn.
 Modifier cards can alter the score (e.g., multiplication or addition).
+  The game ends if a player has more than 200 points by the end of the round.
+The player with the most points wins the game.

+  For this server, players are automatically put into matches, which consist of multiple games.
+  The amount of games in a match can be set [in the config](./config.py) After each game, the player in 1st place is awarded 1 point, the player in 2nd place is awareded 1/%score decrease ratio% points
+  This ratio can also be set in the config file.

+  After each game, a players elo rating is automatically updated. settings related to elo rating, like the K value and starting elo can also be found [in the config](./config.py)

 - **Player Actions:**
   When it's a player's turn, the server sends a decision request (**hit_stay**) along with the player's current hand and the hands of other players.